 hydrated skin is happier skin

-- apply creams and lotions to damp skin to help lock moisture in
+- apply moisturizer or balm to damp skin to help lock moisture in

 - use a humidifier in the dry months of the year